me2space/hush/INSTALL.md

 Or click below for direct download http://www.gtlib.gatech.edu/pub/ubuntu-releases/xenial/ubuntu-16.04.4-desktop-amd64.iso

-Set up VirtualBox to install from Ubuntu ISO, 4 Gigs of RAM and 20 GB of storage will work.
+Set up VirtualBox to install from Ubuntu ISO, 4 Gigs of RAM and 20 GB of storage will work great.
+For a minimal setup I have also had success with a 2GB RAM and 15GB of storage.
+VirtualBox typically will add an equal amount of swap automatically to give you the 4GB RAM that is needed.

 ---